by Professor String

 Let's first clear up a couple of things.
 Green strings are not actually green in color or appearance.
 Not even the ball-end is green in color.
 The focus of green guitar strings is about recycling, conservation, and eliminating waste.
 Take another look at that last statement and repeat it to yourself.
 Notice words like tone, sustain, and performance are completely missing from that statement.
 In other words, these strings are designed to help save the planet and secure our environmental future for generations to come.
 Does this sound like a good thing, or is it a line of bullshit from the corporate marketers?
 The answer: It's both.

 Most people will agree on anything that helps the environment is always good.
 Without a doubt, we should all be doing our part to help recycle and reduce waste.
 In the guitar string world, the use of recycled alloys, biodegradable paper string envelopes, and reusable string packaging is a step in a positive direction for the environment.

 I recently saw an ad for a guitar string company boasting the usage of 75,000 lbs of recycled wire.
 That sounds like a lot of metal.
 They want you to think it's a bunch.
 Let's put things in perspective with this number.
 How much is 75,000 lbs of wire?
 It's about 34 tons of metal.
 That's equivalent to about 15 Chevy TrailBlazers in weight.
-According to Automotive World, in 2006, there were 247,000,000 cars on the road in the U.S. alone.
+According to Automotive World, last year, there were 247,000,000 cars on the road in the U.S. alone.
 So, how much impact did that 75,000 lbs of wire have on the world?